mattermost-community/mattermost-app-zendesk/README.md

 ## Provision

-To provision this PR to AWS run `npm run dist` to generate the App bundle and then follow the steps [here](https://github.com/mattermost/mattermost-plugin-apps#provisioning).
+To provision this PR to AWS run `make dist` to generate the App bundle and then follow the steps [here](https://github.com/mattermost/mattermost-plugin-apps#provisioning).

 ## FAQ